 Under Leggett's proposal, property taxes inch up on average by $4 per home, which would keep the county’s property tax revenues level.

-The $4.57 billion budget does not include room for state-funded teacher pensions that could shift to the county’s expense sheet in fiscal 2013 to the tune $47 million.
+The $4.57 billion budget does not include room for to the county’s expense sheet in fiscal 2013 to the tune $47 million.

 Montgomery County’s two operating budgets preceding Leggett’s election — fiscal 2006 and fiscal 2007 — grew by $274 million and $278.4 million, respectively.